Research Interests

 Scalable, realistic, and useful semantic models

 Since 1998 I have together with Magnus Sahlgren participated in work pioneered by Pentti Kanerva on scalable, behaviouristically, and neurophysiologically plausible computational models for processing large amounts of text efficiently and usefully.
 We have worked on building semantic spaces based on distributional analysis of linguistic items, originally using the random indexing processing model and memory model.
-From Words to Understanding (2001) Meaningful Models for Information Access Systems (2005) Filaments of Meaning in Word Space (2008)
+From Words to Understanding (2001) Meaningful Models for Information Access Systems (2005) Filaments of Meaning in Word Space (2008) This work, building on Pentti's early work on sparse memory models, constitutes one of the forebears of the currently successful generation of language models.

 This work is continuing and I am currently interested in exploring the interface between geometric high-dimensional models on the one hand and graph and topological models on the other.
 Counting Lumps in Word Space (2005) Semantic Topology (2014)